parinfer/parinfer.js/resources/public/index.md

 <div class="answer">You cannot delete an inferred close-paren.
 It is replaced as soon as you delete it. (see rule #3)</div>
 </div>

+### Other Effects

+There are other side effects in Indent Mode that should be aware of.

 #### Knowing When Parens Move

 As a courtesy, _Parinfer_ will not move your parens until you are done typing